palewire/first-news-app/_sources/interactivepoll.txt

     from django.shortcuts import render

     def index(request):
+        """
+        A list of the five most recent polls.
+        """
         poll_list = Poll.objects.all().order_by('-pub_date')[:5]
         return render(request, 'index.html', {
             'poll_list': poll_list
         })

-Create a "templates" folder in the base of your project and create an index.html file in there.
+Create a "templates" folder inside the "polls" folder and then create an index.html file in there.
 Add the following.

 .. code-block:: html+django